 General Terms and Conditions of Purchase

-Deliveries to Laempe Mössner Sinto GmbH (hereafter: Laempe) from companies for the purposes of section 14 of the German Civil Code BGB (hereafter: the Supplier) shall be made in accordance with the following General Terms and Conditions of Purchase (hereafter: T&Cs), unless Laempe and the Supplier agree any divergent terms and conditions in the relevant quote and these are accepted by the other party (hereafter: the individual supply agreement):
+Deliveries to Laempe Mössner Sinto GmbH (hereafter: Laempe) from companies for the purposes of section 14 of the German Civil Code BGB, a legal entity under public law or a special fund under public law (hereafter: the Supplier) shall be made in accordance with the following General Terms and Conditions of Purchase (hereafter: T&Cs), unless Laempe and the Supplier agree any divergent terms and conditions in the relevant quote and these are accepted by the other party or in mutually signed framework supply agreements or quality assurance agreements (hereafter: the individual supply agreement):

 1. General

-The following Terms and Conditions of Purchase apply exclusively to orders placed and contracts entered into for purchasing or other procurement purposes.
-The Supplier's general terms and conditions of business or sale shall only apply to Laempe to the extent that Laempe has expressly agreed to them in writing.
-These T&Cs shall also apply exclusively in the event that Laempe accepts deliveries without reservation in the knowledge of the Supplier's contrary general terms and conditions of purchase.
+The following Terms and Conditions of Purchase apply exclusively to orders placed and contracts entered for purchasing or other procurement purposes.
+The Supplier's general terms and conditions of business or sale shall only apply to Laempe to the extent that Laempe has expressly agreed to them in writing (written form within the meaning of the T&Cs includes written and text form).
+These T&Cs shall also apply exclusively if Laempe accepts deliveries without reservation in the knowledge of the Supplier's contrary general terms and conditions of purchase or if the supplier/seller refers to its GTC in the order confirmation and Laempe does not expressly object to this.
 These T&Cs shall also apply to future orders for a business relationship established at any point with reference to these Terms and Conditions of Purchase, including in those cases where Laempe does not explicitly invoke the T&Cs prior to or at the time of entering into an individual supply agreement.
+References to the validity of statutory provisions are for clarification purposes only.
+Even without such clarification, the statutory provisions shall therefore apply unless they are directly amended or expressly excluded in these T&Cs.

 2. Orders

-Orders or other declarations of an intent to enter into order and purchasing transactions shall only be legally binding if they have been placed or confirmed by Laempe's responsible Purchasing Department in writing or by way of a form.
+Orders or other declarations (legally relevant declarations and notifications) of an intent to enter into order and purchasing transactions shall only be legally binding if they have been placed or confirmed by Laempe's responsible Purchasing Department in writing or by way of a form.

 3. Delivery item

-4. Terms and conditions of delivery and delivery deadlines
+4. Terms and conditions of delivery, delivery deadlines and default of acceptance

 (2) Following a written request from Laempe the goods must be delivered to a different place of fulfilment to the one that was originally agreed.
 The Supplier shall be entitled to increased consideration corresponding with the cost of the additional expenditure in this case.